 For the former point, identify strategic choke points along the path to the activities fair.
 Any members not at the booth should be at these points handing out fliers.
 Send them out in teams of two at least.
 Having more than one person flyering is vital.
 Not only does it create a sense of camaraderie and mutual responsibility, but also it can help calm down nerves.
 Some folk have a difficult time handing out flyers on their own.

 Regarding the second point, send a brief email or hold a training to explain what people need to say at the fair.
 Your members should be prepared to give a brief bio about the team, what it does, and its core attractive properties.
-Then let them open up the conversation to questions, but don’t forget the final ask which is for the student’s email.
+Then let them open up the conversation to questions.
+Finally, it’s vital that they remember to ask for the student’s email and contact information.
 The goal of every interaction is to either direct the prospective member to the booth or to get them to sign up for additional information.